A Validated Low-to-Intermediate Mass Planetary Interior Structure Model and New Mass-Radius Relations: A New Interior Structure Model

 The Keane formulation of Eq.~\ref{eq:keane} is a consequence of Keane's rule, which states that the pressure derivatives of the bulk modulus at zero pressure, $K_0^\prime$, and infinite pressure, $K_\infty^\prime$, must satisfy $\frac{K_0^\prime}{2}<K_\infty^\prime<K_0^\prime-1$ \citep{Keane1954,StaceyDavis2004,SakaiDekura2016}:

-The Keane formulation is only used in one EOS in our sample, where it lies between the BM3 and Rose-Vinet equations and is the best fit to the data up to 300 GPa among those three \citep{SakaiDekura2016}.
+The Keane formulation is only used in one EOS in our sample, where its fit lies between the BM3 and Rose-Vinet equations and is the best fit to the data up to 300 GPa among those three \citep{SakaiDekura2016}.

 The Holzapfel formulation is the only one among these four EOS that recovers the infinite-pressure theoretical limit of a free-electron Fermi gas (as it was designed to do).
 This is reflected in the Holzapfel EOS achieving better fits to available data at pressures above ${\sim}$1 TPa than other EOS \citep{HamaSuito1996,CohenGulseren2000,SeagerKuchner2007,HakimRivoldini2018}.
 BM3 or Rose-Vinet EOS are thus not applicable to the high-pressure interiors of super-Earths or sub-Neptunes, motivating the necessity of EOS updates.
 Additionally, if $K_0^\prime<4$, as is the case for some materials (e.g high spin B1 FeO \citet{FischerCampbell2011}), equation \ref{eq:BM3} undergoes an unphysical turnover at extremely high pressures wherein density decreases with increasing pressure.
-We thus prefer the Rose-Vinet EOS over BM3 when applied to high pressures.
-Although the Holzapfel EOS has the best high pressure limit, we caution that the Rose-Vinet and BM3 EOS have been found to match experiments better at lower pressures, motivating an approach as considered here where the Holzapfel EOS is applied only to the highest pressure phases \citep{HamaSuito1996,CohenGulseren2000}.
+We thus prefer the Rose-Vinet EOS over BM3 when applied to high pressures and therefore preferentially use literature sources that provide Rose-Viet EOS.
+We do not refit any data with new EOS in this study.
+Although the Holzapfel EOS has the best high-pressure limit, we caution that the Rose-Vinet and BM3 EOS have been found to match experiments better at lower pressures, motivating an approach as considered here where the Holzapfel EOS is applied only to the highest pressure phases \citep{HamaSuito1996,CohenGulseren2000}.

 We note that all of these EOS are of the form $P(\rho)$ while we desire $\rho(P)$.
 We generated tables of these EOS in the desired form using the Newton-Raphson method of iteration and interpolated over these tables while running our interior structure model to save the computational expense of repeated iteration.